-Ok we have thought long and hard about this, we are very pro (some would say fanatical about) local shopping, using suppliers that produce goods then sell them, that source locally, or even small independents that have a local presence.
+Ok we have thought long and hard about this, we are very pro (some would say fanatical about) local shopping, using suppliers that produce goods then sell them, that source locally, or even small independents that have a local produce.

 We find we can get 90% of our food shopping needs from farm shops, local produce suppliers, and independant stores, but that does come at a cost.
 At Living Gentler we have to accept some additional cost as a trade off for reducing our carbon footprint, and minimising plastic waste, but we will always favour retailers that let us do that as close to cost neutal when compared to big retail as possible.

 We welcome suggestions, and will make every effort to try them and include them here.

 This is not a suppliers directory as can be found elsewhere online, you cannot pay to get on this list, we have to feel that you fit with our living gentler ethic, and have products that are of good quality.

 For our purposes East Anglia encompasses, Cambridgeshire, Essex, Norfolk, and Suffolk.
 We also dip into Hertfordshire and London occassionally so have specifically included businesses we use that way to.

 We do not group by county, just by business type.
 We would encourage you to try as many of these businesses as possible as it puts money in people rather than corporations pockets.